Shubert Alley: Late 20th century to present

 After One Astor Plaza was completed, a northward extension of the alley was proposed in 1969 as part of what would become the New York Marriott Marquis hotel between 45th and 46th Street.
 However, the developers of what became the Marquis were unable to acquire the Piccadilly Hotel, thus also blocking the extension.
 The next year, the New York City Planning Commission proposed that the alley be lengthened further northward to 53rd Street.
-When the Marriott Marquis was completed in 1985, its passageway functioned as an northward extension of Shubert Alley.
+When the Marriott Marquis was completed in 1985, its passageway functioned as a northward extension of Shubert Alley.
 Unlike the original alley, the Marquis extension is completely beneath that hotel.

 Two bronze markers measuring 12 by 18 in were embedded in the alley's sidewalk in March 1973.
 Executives with both the Shubert Organization and Minskoff & Sons continued to park in the alley.
 In 1977, Maggie Minskoff tried to prevent producer Alexander H. Cohen, who worked in the Shubert Theatre, from parking there because of a personal dispute; the argument continued for several months and nearly led to a lawsuit.
 A gift shop called One Shubert Alley opened between the Shubert and Booth theaters in 1979, within three of the Booth's former dressing rooms.
 Numerous annual events were hosted in the alley starting in the 1980s.
 By the late 1990s, Times Square was seeing high amounts of pedestrian traffic, but relatively few pedestrians used Shubert Alley as an alternative route.

 During the 2000s, Shubert Organization president Gerald Schoenfeld also parked his car in the alley, leading mayor Michael Bloomberg to observe that Schoenfeld had the "best parking spot in New York City".
 On March 22, 2006, to mark the first anniversary of the official Broadway opening of the musical comedy Spamalot, the "World's Largest Coconut Orchestra" (1,789 people clapping half-coconut shells together) performed in Shubert Alley.
 The event was officially recognized by the Guinness Book of World Records.
 The alley was closed temporarily in 2019 due to falling debris, prompting a renovation that displaced the 2019 Broadway Barks event.
 As a result of the COVID-19 pandemic in New York City, two annual events in Shubert Alley were moved online: the Broadway Cares flea market in 2020 and Broadway Barks in 2020 and 2021.